vtquan/vtquan.github.io/_posts/2017-05-30-adding-a-new-page-to-fable-elmish-part-one.md

   | NewPage -> "#newpage"
 ```

 Be aware that I made two changes.
 I add a NewPage union case to Page.
+That mean that Page could be either Home, Counter, About, or NewPage.
 I call it NewPage to point out that you do not need to name it the same as your page folder which is called NewInfo.
 Then I add a new pattern rule in the toHash function for the new union case.
 The "#newpage" represent what get added to the url when you open the page.
-For example, clicking on the Home link will change the url to [http://localhost:8080/#home](http://localhost:8080/#home)
+For example, clicking on the Home link will change the url to [http://localhost:8080/#home](http://localhost:8080/#home).
+In summary, you add a new type of Page called NewPage and that the url for it is "#newpage"

 Now to add your link to the side menu.
 First open up src/App.fs and edit